 Food is converted to glucose & this glucose is provided to body cells with help of Insulin.
 Insulin is not a drug as most people think.
 It is a hormone produced in our pancreas.
-There is a continuous secretion of Insulin by pancreas from birth to death.
+There is a continuous secretion of Insulin by the pancreas from birth to death.

 There are 5 strategies to treat Diabetes.
-Diet modification, Exercise, Oral Drugs, Insulin and Incretion based treatments.
+Diet modification, Exercise, Oral Drugs, Insulin, and Incretion based treatments.

 But all these drugs themselves are not Insulin.
-To be effective, they require sufficient active beta cells to be present in pancreas.
+To be effective, they require sufficient active beta cells to be present in the pancreas.